 Snakes have nostrils, but these nostrils are not used for chemosensing.
 Instead, these nostrils are used for breathing, allowing the snake to keep its mouth closed as it moves along the ground.
 Instead, the forked tongue acts exclusively as the chemosensory organ.
 They flick this forked tongue out, and then snakes collect the 'smells' on the tongue's surface.
 Once the tongue is pulled back in, the vomeronasal organ (Jacobson's organ) detects these chemicals and sends signals to the brain.
 Voila, SMELL!

 Can snakes taste?

 This question relates back to the previous question.
 There are no tastebuds on the tongue of the snake, but if the prey the snake is eating transfers chemicals onto the surface of the tongue or vomeronasal organ, then a form of 'taste' occurs.
 It is not the same as we understand our taste, but it is still a form of 'tasting.'
 Now, would you trust the taste of a snake?
 Probably not.
-I would actually hope they do have to taste much, as they eat so many rodents.
+I would actually hope they do not have to taste much when consuming prey, as they eat sooo many rodents.
 And rat burgers are just not that good.
 Trust me.